Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Buffalo and its opponent combined to score over 45.5 points, the current matchup's over/under, in 12 of 19 games last year.
+- Buffalo played 12 games with over 45.5 points scored, its current matchup's over/under, last year.

-- Washington's games went over 45.5 total points scored in five of 17 matchups last season.
+- Washington played five games last season (29.4% of opportunities) in which the teams combined to score more than 45.5 points.

-- Opponents of the two teams averaged a combined 1.5 less points per game (44) last season than this matchup's over/under of 45.5 points.
+- The Bills and the Football Team saw their opponents average a combined 1.5 less points per game last season than the over/under of 45.5 set in this game.

-- The Bills' average point total in matchups last year was 48.2, 2.7 points higher than the over/under in this game.
+- The average point total for Bills games last year was 2.7 more points than the over/under of 45.5 in this matchup.

-- Football Team games in 2020 averaged an over/under of 44.4 points, 1.1 less than the point total in this matchup.
+- The average over/under for Football Team games in 2020 was 1.1 fewer points than the point total of 45.5 in this outing.

 Bills stats and trends

+- Buffalo won 11 games against the spread last season, while failing to cover five times.

-- The Bills did not cover the spread last season (0-1 ATS) when playing as at least 9.5-point favorites.
+- The Bills covered the spread once last season (1-1 ATS) when playing as at least 7.5-point favorites.

 - Buffalo's games went over the point total 11 out of 16 times last season.

-- Buffalo was 11-4 against the spread and 13-2 overall last season when the team recorded over 20.6 points.
+- When Buffalo recorded over 20.6 points last season, it was 11-4 against the spread and 13-2 overall.

-- When Buffalo picked up more than 304.6 yards last year, the team was 11-6 against the spread and 14-3 overall.
+- Buffalo was 11-6 against the spread and 14-3 overall when the team churned out over 304.6 yards last season.

-- The Bills had 22 giveaways last season, while the Football Team had 23 takeaways.
+- The Bills turned the ball over 22 times last season, one fewer than the Football Team forced turnovers (23).

 - Click over to SISportsbook and find the latest odds on this matchup.